Crochet Rainbow Baby Sweater Pattern

 Finishes

-- Finish off all the strands with a wool needle.
+- Finish off all the threads with a tapestry needle.

 - Block the garment to adjust shape and measurements.